Nathdwara painting: Origin and area

 The Nathdwara school is a subset of the Mewar school of painting and is seen as an important school in the 17th and 18th century miniature paintings.
 The sub-styles of Mewar painting include Udaigarh, Devgarh and Nathdwara as important centers of miniature painting art.
 The temple of Shrinathji is believed to have provided a boost to the art activities in the town.
 It is recorded that to avoid the oppression of the iconoclast Mughal emperor Aurangzeb, the image of Shrinathji, a child manifestation of Krishna was installed in Nathdwara in 1670 by Goswami priests from Mathura.
 After this, many artists, including the famous Acharya Gopinathji, motivated by religious fervor came and created paintings of Srinathji.

 Pichhwai are intricate paintings which portray various aspects of Lord Krishna's life.
 This art has become an undivided part of the Nathdwara culture.

-The purpose of Pichhwais, other than its artistic appeal, is to narrate tales of Krishna visually.
-Pichhwai painting is in a great demand around the globe.
+Pichhwais are used to visually narrate tales of Krishna.
+These paintings are distributed internationally.

 These artists mostly live in Chitron ki gali (Street of paintings) and Chitrakaron ka mohallah (colony of painters) and make a close community with constant interaction.
 It is no wonder that many times a Pichhwai painting is a group effort, where several skillful painters work together under the supervision of a master artist.